clarin-eric/component-registry-front-end/README.md

 ## Getting started quickly
 To run the application in development mode:

+### Using docker compose (recommended)

+Setup (on first run):
+- Edit `.env`
+  - Configure the build output location of the REST service ([component-registry-rest](https://github.com/clarin-eric/component-registry-rest) )
+  - Configure the location of a database backup
+- Run `build.sh install build`
+- Run `run.sh`
+- Restore the component registry database backup using the `pg_restore` command inside the database container
+- Stop the compose project with CTRL-C

+After initial setup:
+- Simply run `run.sh`
+- Access the front end at [localhost:3000](http://localhost:3000)

+### Locally
 - Start the Component Registry back end/REST service (see [component-registry-rest](https://github.com/clarin-eric/component-registry-rest))
 - If necessary, adapt the configuration in `webpack.dev.js` to match the back end root